City-of-Helsinki/mlops-template/README.md

 $ brew install podman podman-compose
 $ brew install podman-desktop

-# Init podman machine
+# Init podman machine and allocate resources
-# (you can configure resources allocated to podman with params)
+# NOTE: edit the allocation according to your needs.
+# You may well run out of memory with this default setup.
-$ podman machine init --cpus=2
+$ podman machine init --cpus=2 --memory=4096

 # Start podman machine
 $ podman machine start